Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             times of average read depth (a).
 The second cutoff is for (number 3 + number 4) / (number 1 + number 2 +
                             number 3 + number 4).
 These two cutoff is splited by comma.
-For example, n_10,0.8 means the sum of read depth of number 3 and number 4 should be higher than average 10 reads of --min_sample_number (if
-                            --min_sample_number is 2, DP value in output will be higher than 20).
-And the fraction should be higher than 0.8.
-If r_10,0.8 is assigned, it means that the sum of read depth of number 3 and number 4 become 10 without considering the number of samples.
+For example, n_10,0.8 means the first cutoff should be higher than 10 * --sample_number (if --sample_number is 2, DP value in output will be higher than 20).
+And the second cutoff should be higher than 0.8.
+If r_10,0.8 is assigned, it means that the first cutoff becomes exactly 10.
 Default is n_10,0.8.
       --indel_fraction INDEL_FRACTION, -if INDEL_FRACTION
-                            The fraction of maximum read depth (IMF) and read number of each sample (IDV), which supports insertion of deletion.
-There are different types can be
+                            The cutoff of the IMF and IDV, which supports insertion of deletion.
+For the details, please check the vcf format.IDV can be assigned by three types of
-                            assigned: 1. real number (r), 2. the read depth based on the number of samples (n) or 3. the times of average read depth (a) for IDV.
-For example, n_10,0.8 means the IDV should be higher than average 10 reads of --min_sample_number (if --min_sample_number, DP
-                            value in output will be higher than 20).
+                            input: 1. real number (r), 2. the read depth based on the number of samples (n) or 3. the times of average read depth (a).
+For example, n_10,0.8 means that the IDV should be higher than 10 * --sample_number (if --sample_number, DP value in output will be higher than 20).
 And IMF should be higher than 0.8.
-If r_10,0.8 is assigned, it means that IDV become 10 without considering the number of samples.
-Default is n_10,0.8.
+If r_10,0.8 is assigned, it means that IDV become exactly
+                            10. Default is n_10,0.8.
       --filter_tag_info FILTER_TAG_INFO, -ft FILTER_TAG_INFO
-                            Please assign 1. the tag, 2. bigger or samller and 3. value for filters.
-For example, "RPB_b0.1,MQ0F_s0"
+                            Please assign the tag of output data which can be used as filters.
+You need to assign three information: 1. the tag (tag name), 2. bigger or samller (b or s) and
-                            means RPB should bigger than 0.1 and MQ0F should smaller than 0.
-Default is
+                            3. value for filters (integer or float).
+If multiple tags need to be assigned, please use comma to separate them.
+For example, "RPB_b0.1,MQ0F_s0" means that RPB should be bigger than 0.1 and MQ0F should be smaller than 0.
+Default is RPB_b0.1,MQSB_b0.1,MQB_b0.1,BQB_b0.1.
-                            RPB_b0.1,MQSB_b0.1,MQB_b0.1,BQB_b0.1.

-- Output files
+- **Output files**

 If ``bam_type`` is ``reference``, the results will be stored in ``$ANNOgesic/output/SNP_calling/compare_reference``.
-If it is ``target``, the results will be stored in ``$ANNOgesic/output/SNP_calling/validate_target``.
+If ``bam_type`` is ``target``, the results are stored in ``$ANNOgesic/output/SNP_calling/validate_target``.

-The raw data from `Samtools <https://github.com/samtools>`_ and `Bcftools <https://github.com/samtools>`_ will be stored in ``$ANNOgesic/output/SNP_calling/$BAM_TYPE/SNP_raw_outputs``.

-The results will be stored in ``$ANNOgesic/output/SNP_calling/$BAM_TYPE/SNP_table``.
+The output folders and results are following:

+**SNP_raw_output:** Stores output tables which be only considered read depth and QUAL.

+	**VCF Table (only consider read depth and QUAL):** Filename is ``$STRAIN_$PROGRAM.vcf``.

+**SNP_table:** Stores two types of output tables

+        **VCF Table (consider all filters):** Filename is ``$STRAIN_$PROGRAM_best.vcf``.

+        **Index of fasta files:**: Filename is ``$STRAIN_$PROGRAM_seq_reference.csv``.
-The meaning of filenames are:
+        The meaning of this file is like following example:

-``$STRAIN_$PROGRAM_best.vcf`` which is in ``$ANNOgesic/output/SNP_calling/$BAM_TYPE/SNP_table/$STRAIN``.
-It means the results after filtering by cutoff.

-``$STRAIN_$PROGRAM.vcf`` which is in ``$ANNOgesic/output/SNP_calling/$BAM_TYPE/SNP_raw_output/$STRAIN``.
-It means the results match the condition of read depth and quality.

-``$STRAIN_$PROGRAM_seq_reference.csv`` is the index of fasta files which generated by ``snp``.

-For example,

 ::